amrayman100/ProblemSolvingChallenge/README.md

 # Problem Solving Challenge

-The project contains an implementation of the challenge sheet using both Java and Go, test cases written for both.
-The algorithims and techniques used for both projects are the same with only small semantic differences depending on each languages details.
+The project contains an implementation of the challenge sheet using both Java and Go, test cases written for both projects.
+The algorithims and techniques used for both projects are the same with only small semantic differences depending on each languages's details.

-For the questions that do not require coding the solution will be here in the next section.
+The questions that do not require coding the solution will be here in the next section.

 For the palindrome questions I am handling the following strings as valid palindromes as they read the same way backwards and forwards